 10. Maintain a Weekly Rolling Cash Forecast

 A rolling cash forecast is a good practice for improving cash flow overall.
 You don’t need expensive programs to do this; Excel will easily allow you to project a weekly rolling cash forecast.
 You should include all estimated inflows, such as customer receipts, and outflows, such as vendor payments and payroll.
-Record this data on at least a weekly basis.
+Record this data on a weekly basis at least.

 Your rolling cash forecast will help you plan staffing needs, commit to new vendors, and ensure funds will always be available to make payroll and vendor payments.
 As a bonus, your forecasting will help you estimate and understand your company’s sales cycle.